-If you’re wondering how to get clients (and keep them) for your VA business, say hello to content marketing.
+If you're wondering how to get clients (and keep them) for you VA business, say hello to content marketing.

 I went to a content marketing hackathon this past Sunday here in Israel.
 It was hosted by the notorious Neil Patel.
 For those of you that don’t know what content marketing is, you’re not alone.
 Most virtual assistants don’t know much about marketing, in general, let alone content marketing.

 There were about 200 people in the audience.
 Most of them were startups and from those startups there were CEOs, VP of Marketing and other members of their executive teams.
 Then there was me and my good friend Sarah Noked.
 Sarah is an online business manager/VA like me.
 I kept looking around for other VAs but didn't find any.

 Why was it that out of roughly 200 people there were only 2 virtual assistants in the crowd?

 Because most virtual assistants haven’t got a clue about marketing, let alone content marketing.
 And what’s worse is they don’t recognize the importance of attending events about marketing.